Canning railway station (India)

 Canning railway station is a Kolkata Suburban Railway Station on the Canning Branch line.
 It is under the jurisdiction of the Sealdah railway division in the Eastern Railway zone of the Indian Railways.
 It serves the local area of Canning in South 24 Parganas district in the Indian state of West Bengal.

 History

 In 1862, the Eastern Bengal Railway constructed a -wide broad-gauge railway from Sonarpur Junction to Canning.

 Electrification

 Electrification from Sonarpur Junction to Canning was completed with 25 kV AC overhead system in 1965–66.

 Station complex

-The platform is very much well sheltered.
-The station possesses many facilities including water and sanitation.
-There is a proper approach road to this station.
+The platform is well sheltered.
+The station has many facilities, including water and sanitation, and there is an approach road.